Query Fragments

 If we wanted to use our FilmConnection to get all the films from the star wars API we need a QueryFragment like this:

-This particular query has no arguments so we provide the unit type ()
+This particular query has no arguments so we provide the unit type () in place

 of actual arguments.

-can be converted into JSON using serde
+This Operation can be serialized into JSON using serde, sent to a server,

-itself.
+from the response.
 An example of this is in the Quickstart.

 Passing Arguments